Variation of anticyclotomic Iwasawa invariants in Hida families: Hida theory

-Fix once and for all a representation $\bar\rho$ as above satisfying Assumption~(SU), together with a $p$-stabilization of $\bar\rho$ in the sense of \cite[Def.~2.2.10]{EPW}.
-Let $\overline{V}$ be a two-dimensional $\mathbf{F}$-vector space which affords $\bar\rho$, and for any finite set of primes $\Sigma$ that does not contain $p$, define
+Fix once and for all a representation $\bar\rho$ satisfying Assumption~(SU), together with a $p$-stabilization of $\bar\rho$ in the sense of \cite[Def.~2.2.10]{EPW}.
+Let $\overline{V}$ be the two-dimensional $\mathbf{F}$-vector space which affords $\bar\rho$, and for any finite set of primes $\Sigma$ that does not contain $p$ or any factor of $N^-$, define

 where $N(\bar{\rho})$ is the tame conductor of $\bar{\rho}$, and $m_\ell:={\rm dim}_{\mathbf{F}}\;\overline{V}_{I_\ell}$.